eon01/python-ci-example/README.md

 FAILED (failures=1)
 ```

+# Dependencies

 When you use a programming language to develop your application, you usually need to install libraries.
-This is the case for Python and that's why we need to declare our depandancies.
+This is the case for Python and that's why we need to declare our dependencies.
 This is done in the requirements.txt file using this command:

 ```
 pip freeze > requirements.txt